chamkank/downtime-twitter-bot/README.md

 # Setup & Usage

-Requires that Python & tweepy is installed.
+Requires that Python & tweepy are installed.
 Prior to usage, fill in values for the labelled constants in *bot.py*:

 - Twitter app authentication details (if you don't have any you can register at [Twitter Developers](https://apps.twitter.com/)):
   - *CONSUMER_KEY*